moiddar/Pushing-SQL-to-its-Limits/README.md

 <br>

 We also have a difference of 775 unique order_ids between the "orders" and "order items" tables.
-The data comes from a real database so this difference is likely due to desync occuring between the two tables when the snapshot was taken.
+The data comes from a real database so this difference is likely due to desync occurring between the two tables when the snapshot was taken.
 We're only going to be using orders that appear in both tables in this analysis so we don't need to do any transformations at this stage.
 <br>
 <br>
 <br>